rackerlabs/rackspace-how-to/content/dedicated-hosting/planned-maintenance-for-vmware-guest-introspection-drivers.md

 in your environment because only certain VMware vSphere add-on products use this feature of VMware Tools.
 Proper resolution of the issue is removal of the offending drivers.
-Because our goal is to prevent disruption to your environment to the extent possible, we’ll disable the driver during the automation maintenance and utilize the normal patching process to reboot the device to effectively remediate this issue.
+Because our goal is to prevent disruption to your environment to the extent possible, we’ll disable the driver during the automation maintenance and utilize your normal scheduled patching process to reboot the device to effectively remediate this issue.

 Q: How will I know if automation has been successfully run on my device?